-EEPROM Data Memory

-The ATmega16 contains 512 bytes of data EEPROM memory.
+EEPROM Data Memory The ATmega8 contains 512 bytes of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
 The EEPROM has an endurance of at least 100,000 write/erase cycles.
-The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.
+The access between the EEPROM and the CPU is described bellow, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.